SerenityOS/serenity/Base/usr/share/man/man7/boot_parameters.md

 * **`graphics_subsystem_mode`** - This parameter expects one of the following values. **`on`**- Boot into the graphical environment if possible (default). **`off`** - Boot into text mode, don't initialize any driver. **`limited`** - Boot into the pre-defined framebuffer that the bootloader has set up before booting the Kernel, don't initialize any driver.

-* **`force_pio`** - If present on the command line, the IDE controllers will be force into PIO mode when initialized IDE Channels on boot.

 * **`hpet`** - This parameter expects one of the following values. **`periodic`** - The High Precision Event Timer should be configured in a periodic mode. **`nonperiodic`** - The High Precision Event Timer should eb configure din non-periodic mode.